quietui/quiet/docs/docs/components/text-mask.md

 ### Fixed backgrounds

 Use the `fixed` attribute to create a parallax-like effect where the image stays fixed while scrolling.
-Note that Safari on iOS doesn't
+Not supported in iOS Safari.

 ```html {.example}
 <quiet-text-mask